Total diet replacement: a week in the life & your TDR questions answered

-Hi there!
-I’m Rachel, a registered dietitian at Oviva.
-My role here is quite diverse, involving clinical research, innovation, and providing care for people on our NHS Type 2 Diabetes Path to Remission programme.
-As part of this programme, we incorporate a low calorie diet using the Total Diet Replacement (TDR) phase to support participants in achieving rapid weight loss.
+Hi, I’m Rachel, a registered dietitian at Oviva.
+My role here is quite diverse, from clinical research and innovation to providing care for people on our NHS Type 2 Diabetes Path to Remission programme.
+As part of this programme, we incorporate a low calorie diet using the Total Diet Replacement (TDR) plan to support participants in achieving rapid weight loss.

-To gain a deeper understanding of the experience our patients go through, I’ve decided to embark on a week-long experiment where I will follow a TDR plan myself.
-Throughout this journey, I’ll be keeping a diary to document my mood, energy levels, hunger, and ability to concentrate.
+To better understand what our patients go through, I’m going to follow the TDR plan for one week.
+I’m keeping a diary to document my mood, energy levels, hunger, and ability to concentrate.

-So, get ready to join me on this exciting adventure as I delve into the world of TDR!
+Join me on this adventure as I experience TDR first-hand!
 I’ll be sharing my personal insights and observations, providing a first-hand account of what it’s like to undergo this intensive weight loss journey.
-Let’s dive in and see what surprises await!

 What is Total Diet Replacement?

-Total Diet Replacement (TDR) is an approach where you swap out all your regular meals and snacks for specially designed soups, shakes, and bars that give you all the essential nutrients your body needs.
+Total Diet Replacement (TDR) is a weight loss plan where all your regular meals and snacks are replaced with specially designed products, like shakes, soups, and bars.
+These products are packed with all the essential nutrients your body needs to stay healthy while helping you lose weight.

 At Oviva, we use TDR to follow a low-calorie diet of around 800 calories a day.
 With the help of a coach, this method is easier to stick to compared to traditional calorie counting and strict portion control.
 Plus, it ensures you get all the nutrition you need for overall health.
 TDR may be challenging, but it offers fantastic results for those who successfully commit to it.